SGR173/Icarus_Mods/Readme.md

 - Allows the raising of cubs into full-grown bear mounts.

 ### 6. Custom Puck Lights (JimK72)
-- Workshop Item that when consumed give you a crate and 4 new types of deployable LED lights(No Power Needed).
+- Workshop Item that, when consumed, gives you a crate and 4 new types of deployable LED lights(No Power Needed).

 ### 7. Elevators